MicrosoftDocs/mixed-reality/mrtk-unity/features/ux-building-blocks/dwell.md

 ![Dwell hero](../images/dwell/MRTK_UX_Dwell.png)

-Head-gaze and dwell is great in scenarios where a person's hands are busy with other tasks.
+Head-gaze and dwell are great in scenarios where a person's hands are busy with other tasks.
 The feature is also useful when voice isn't 100% reliable or available because of environmental or social constraints.
 MRTK's dwell examples demonstrate different types of UI components with configurable response time and visual feedback.

 ## Dwell scripts